What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

 Work through life challenges with professional guidance

 A sliding scale is a type of fee structure therapists sometimes use to offer people with fewer resources reduced fees.
+This allows therapists to provide affordable care to a wider range of patients, ensuring that those in need can still receive mental health services.
 The sliding scale many therapists use is also commonly employed in various industries, including legal services and primary care clinics.
 By considering a customer’s ability to pay based on their overall income, professionals can make their services more readily available to those in need.

 Affordable sliding-scale therapy is not a "sale" or a "discount" on regular rates that can change over time.
 The amount you pay for sliding scale therapy is calculated by your income.
 The less income you bring in each month, the less you pay in fees for your therapy session.
 This method can help ensure that such fees are fair and reasonable.

 The therapist sets up one sliding fee scale that is used for any client, whether they’re an insured patient or someone seeking financial assistance.
 If you have enough resources to cover the full therapy cost, you will be billed at the therapist's standard session fee.
 If you're underinsured or facing financial challenges that hinder your ability to pay, you'll be provided the option to pay a reduced rate.
+Sliding scale fees are especially helpful for those with a low income, allowing them to access mental health care at an affordable rate.
 For example, in a one-on-one practice where the full price is $175 per hour or per session, if you make less than the poverty threshold of $50,000 per year, your fees may be $75 per hour, but if you have an annual income of $120,000 per year, you may pay the full price per session.

 These numbers, or the set fees, take into account the client's pay as well as the therapist's salary.
+Clients who earn more money may be expected to pay closer to the full session rate compared to those with lower incomes.
 Sliding scales, of course, can vary for each one-on-one practice, but in the U.S., they are usually dictated by the Federal Poverty Guidelines and the Bureau of Primary Healthcare, a United States department within the Human Services & Resources Administration (HSRA).

 The sliding scale rates are a reasonable request for determining how much you pay for your chosen therapy options.
+Clients with limited financial resources greatly benefit from sliding scale therapy, as it allows them to access necessary care at a reduced cost.
 In most cases, the in-network therapist's office personnel will apply the scale to your situation and take care of the paperwork to provide affordable counseling services for you and/or your family once you pay the minimum fee.

 Whether you pay the full cost of your sessions or a reduced fee, the providers at your chosen therapy center follow ethical guidelines to give you the same standard of high-quality care as clients who pay full price.
 They make no difference in the way they treat you or the time they spend in pro bono sessions.
 Many therapists who offer sliding scale rates do not even know who benefits from the financial break.
 The sliding scales and billing are often handled by the accounting personnel of the one-on-one practice rather than the mental health professionals themselves.